JAForbes/blog/posts/backbone-to-mithril.md

 > I personally just use the fetch API.
 If you are intrigued, you can read about [how I use Mithril](http://james-forbes.com/?/posts/how-i-use-mithril)

 You'll notice I'm *calling* `this.news()` that's because `news` is not an array anymore, its a `prop` that contains an `array`.
 In order to get to the underlying data you just call it.
-Prop's are a light weight replacement to Backbone.Model.get/Backbone.Model.set, where every attribute has it's own get/set functionality.
+Props are a light weight replacement to Backbone.Model.get/Backbone.Model.set, where every attribute has it's own get/set functionality.

 Calling a prop doesn't trigger any events, but it allows us to use the prop as an event callback directly.